In This Article

 Estimating the Number of Lost Bitcoins

+How many Bitcoins are lost?
 Estimating the exact number of lost Bitcoins is challenging.
 Experts believe that a significant portion of the total supply is inaccessible.
-Research by Chainalysis suggests that anywhere from 2 to 4 million Bitcoins could be permanently lost.
-This generally happens through forgotten passwords, destroyed hard drives, lost private keys or other mishaps.
+Research by Chainalysis suggests that anywhere from two to four million Bitcoins could be permanently lost.
+This generally happens through forgotten passwords, destroyed hard drives, lost private keys, or other mishaps.
 Bitcoins can also be lost in the event of a holder’s death when a copy of their private key cannot be found.
-There was a case in 2013 of a man accidentally throwing away a hard drive with 8,000 Bitcoins in 2013 – now worth an estimated $474 million.
+There was a case in 2013 of a man accidentally throwing away a hard drive with 8,000 Bitcoins in 2013—now worth an estimated $474 million.

 How Lost Bitcoins Affect the Market